The Real Benefits of Long-Term Investments: Why Patience Pays Off

 Financially speaking, risk is the loss of purchasing power.
 Sometimes purchasing power is lost in dramatic fashion like when a business fails.
 Other times, the erosion of purchasing power is so gradual that the loss of purchasing power is imperceptible, such as in the case of inflation.

-Many investors tend to either ignore the risks of their situation, or they don’t understand the risks that have the greatest potential to inflict damage.
+Many investors tend to either ignore the risks of their situation or don’t understand the risks that have the greatest potential to inflict damage.
 When I think of risks, I think of my personal phobia of sharks.
 I can’t think of anything more frightening than being attacked by a shark.
 My fear is shared by millions.
-In fact, there are many people who are so afraid of sharks they refuse to even get into the ocean.
+In fact, there are many people who are so afraid of sharks that they refuse to even get into the ocean.

 I have done research on the frequency of shark attacks, and surprisingly discovered that of the more than seven billion people that populate the planet, on average, only ten people per year die from shark attacks.
 Ten.
 That means I have only a one in 728 million chance of dying from a shark attack.
 I would say my chances are pretty good that I won’t be dying of a shark attack any time soon.
 On the other hand, 66,000 people die from skin cancer each year.
 That means I have a one in 110,000 chance of dying from skin cancer.
 I am 6,600 times more likely to die from skin cancer than a shark attack!